Ninildu

 Ninildu (𒀭𒊩𒌆𒅆𒉄𒁍, dNin-IGI.NAĜAR.BU; also read Ninduluma) was a Mesopotamian god associated with carpentry.
-He was chiefly worshiped in the city of Zabalam and in its proximity.
+He was mainly worshiped in the city of Zabalam and in its proximity.
 He appears in a number of literary texts, such as the Epic of Erra.

 Name and character

-The oldest writing of the name is dNin-NAĜAR.BU, attested in the god lists from Abu Salabikh and Fara and in the zami hymns from the Early Dynastic period, though later on dNin-IGI.NAĜAR.BU was employed.
+The oldest writing of the name is dNin-NAĜAR.BU, attested in the god lists from Abu Salabikh and Fara and in the Zame Hymns from the Early Dynastic period, though later on dNin-IGI.NAĜAR.BU was employed.
 A logographic writing, dNAĜAR, is attested in the god list An = Anum.
 While the name is commonly rendered as Ninildu in Assyriological literature, the alternate reading Ninduluma has been proposed based on an unpublished incantation from Meturan, which reportedly uses a phonetic spelling.
 Jeremiah Peterson renders the name as Ninildum due to the presence of an apparent auslaut in a number of sources.
 It is agreed the deity was male.

 Ninildu was associated with carpentry.
 One source (tablet K 3248) directly calls him ilu ša nāgarri, "the god of the carpenters."
 He could be called the "chief carpenter," or the "great carpenter of Anu."

-An incantation states that Ninildu was one of the deities created by Ea with clay from the Apsu, and that he was tasked with the construction of temples alongside Ninsimug and Arazu.
+An incantation states Ninildu was one of the deities created by Ea with clay from the Apsu, and that he was tasked with the construction of temples alongside Ninsimug and Arazu.
 Lexical lists also attest the existence of a tradition in which he was equated with Enki (Ea), though it is agreed that it represented a secondary development.
 A Mîs-pî ritual refers to him as "Ea of the carpenters."